 Securing a Missing Link in the Amazon

-Every $1 you donate today to save habitat in the Amazon will be matched with $1 through our SAVES Challenge.
-Your gift will have TWO times the impact!
+Every $1 you donate today to save acres in the Amazon will be matched with $3 through our SAVES Challenge and a second generous friend.
+Your gift will be quadruple matched, and have FOUR times the impact!

 Jaguar.
 Photo by Tambako the Jaguar

 Home to the world’s largest tropical rainforest on Earth, the Amazon is legendary for its great biodiversity that contains millions of species, many still undescribed.
 However, during the past few decades, nearly 20% of its lush forest has been lost, removing a staggering amount of habitat needed by the area’s unique wildlife to survive.

 Rainforest Trust and local partner Center for the Development of an Indigenous Amazon (CEDIA) are working to protect the missing link that will create a combined 7.8 million-acre tri-national corridor that will safeguard a massive swath of critical Amazon rainforest habitat across Peru, Ecuador and Colombia.
 This critical missing link will be secured by working to expand the current Airo Pai Community Reserve along with other regional protection efforts, protecting more than 1.3 million acres of the mega-diverse forests of northwestern Peru from threats such as illegal logging and oil exploitation.

 The Endangered White-bellied Spider Monkey.
 Photo by Pete Oxford

 The western Amazon basin teems with biodiversity.
 A rapid biological inventory done by Chicago’s Field Museum of Natural History in the area reported between 3,000 and 4,000 species of plants, more than 90 amphibian species and 550 species of birds.